Center for Reproductive Rights

-The Center for Reproductive Rights (CRR) is a global legal advocacy organization that seeks to advance reproductive rights, such as abortion.
+The Center for Reproductive Rights (CRR) is a global legal advocacy organization, headquartered in New York City, that seeks to advance reproductive rights, such as abortion.
 The organization's stated mission is to "use the law to advance reproductive freedom as a fundamental human right that all governments are legally obligated to protect, respect, and fulfill."
 Founded by Janet Benshoof in 1992, its original name was the Center for Reproductive Law and Policy.

-The Center for Reproductive Rights is headquartered in New York City.
-The Center continually monitors the treatment of reproductive rights in various media in the U.S. and abroad.

 CharityWatch rates the Center for Reproductive Rights "B+".